Troyanovsky/vibe-coding-guide/en/Lesson_1_Intro.md

 **Getting small technical roadblocks out of the way** is another huge benefit.
 If you just need to change text copy, A/B test two simple pages for conversion, or make quick tweaks, you don't need to wait for dev resources.
 You can just do it yourself.

 Plus, you'll **gradually learn programming concepts** while vibe coding, which helps you communicate better with developers and design better products overall.
-Of course, you need to reflect and learn ablong the way, instead of purely outsourcing your brain to AI.
+Of course, you need to reflect and learn along the way, instead of purely outsourcing your brain to AI.

 ## What to expect about AI coding